-Keeping a public restroom clean and sanitary is a significant challenge every business faces.
+Every business faces the significant challenge of keeping a public restroom clean and sanitary.
 And it is crucial.
-Without a clean and sanitary restroom, its possible customers will never return.
-So its very important to keep public restrooms clean.
+It’s possible customers will never return if restrooms are not clean and sanitary.
+Therefore it’s very important to keep public restrooms clean.

 This is especially true in the restaurant industry, where customers are much more cleanliness savvy than in the past.
 But many business owners underestimate how restroom cleanliness affects their bottom line

 According to a recent Harris Poll survey, 86 percent of those surveyed say that clean restrooms are as important as a clean kitchen.
 Seventy-five percent report they would not return to a restaurant that had a dirty bathroom.